ACTIVE PARTICIPATION OF TUNISIAN CITIZENS

-Phase 2 of the project started in May 2023.
-Fondation Hirondelle is pursuing its commitment by continuing to support local media as players in good governance and sustainable development at local level.
+Phase 2 of the project began in May 2023.
+Fondation Hirondelle continues its commitment by supporting local media, key actors in good governance and sustainable development at the local level.

 Sources of funding